Nicky Campbell: Television

-In 2004, he launched Now You're Talking, the replacement to the morning Kilroy studio discussion show after the BBC had sacked Robert Kilroy-Silk.
+In 2004, he launched Now You're Talking, the replacement to the morning Kilroy studio discussion show after the BBC sacked Robert Kilroy-Silk.

 In 2005, he presented The Last Word, a late-night topical debate show from Glasgow.

 In 2006, Campbell appeared in the singing show Just the Two of Us, with Beverley Knight.

 In 2007, Campbell returned to the game show world for The Rest of Your Life on ITV, a show devised by Dick de Rijk who also created Deal or No Deal.
 It first aired on ITV in May 2007.
-In each game, a couple tried to win a prize consisting of a series of monthly cheques whose length and value were determined by random choices of which squares on the studio floor to light up.
+In each game, a couple tried to win a prize of a series of monthly cheques whose length and value were determined by random choices of which squares on the studio floor to light up.

 Campbell featured in an episode of Who Do You Think You Are? that aired 11 July 2007, where he was seen tracing his adoptive family's roots in Scotland and Australia.
 The research also uncovered his father's involvement in the Battle of Kohima in 1944.

 Campbell hosted The Big Questions, an ethical and religious debate show which ran on BBC One on Sunday morning for 14 series between 2007 and 2021.
 This amounted to almost 900 studio debates.

 In 2009, he presented the second series of the BBC Two quiz show Battle of the Brains.

-2011 was when Long Lost Family came to British television, a show which he has presented with Davina McCall through 14 series.
+In 2011 Long Lost Family came to British television, a show which he has presented with Davina McCall through 14 series.
 In The Times, Carole Midgley wrote of the show; "Nicky Campbell and Davina McCall have the knack of squeezing out enough emotion to make it a full box of Kleenex show, but stopping short of it being too schmaltzy.
 Stories this gobsmacking need no ramping up."
 The programme has launched over 700 searches for missing relatives.
 It remains one of ITV's highest rating factual shows.
 Campbell and McCall also present Long Lost Family – What Happened Next and Long Lost Family – Born without Trace which helps foundlings abandoned as babies.
 The team, led by Ariel Bruce, solve the mystery of their beginnings through DNA testing and detective work.
 In 2013, Long Lost Family won the Royal Television Society Award for best popular factual programme and in 2014, the BAFTA Award for best feature.
 In 2021, the programme won best Lifestyle Show in the TV Choice Awards.
 The same year, Born Without Trace won the BAFTA for best feature, and in the same year, the programme won a Golden Rose for best Factual and Entertainment show at the Rose d'Or International Awards.